1. A Challenging Project

 (1934-1996)

 Imagine the enormous size of a list, a catalogue that encompasses every natural item, from the tiniest ultramicroscopic particles to the sprawling galactic cosmic web!
-Each object in this immense catalogue adheres to intrinsic, immutable “laws” or properties — parameters known as the “laws of physics" — which are independent, inviolable, yet harmonize together perfectly, creating an exquisite symphonic masterpiece.
+Each object in this immense catalogue is bound by intrinsic, immutable “laws” or properties — parameters known as the “laws of physics" — which are independent, inviolable, yet harmonize together perfectly on every level, creating an exquisite symphonic masterpiece.

-Scientists struggle to fully understand many of these laws (see the comment from Albert Einstein above), but more significantly they are unable to explain their origin — i.e. although there are theories that attempt to shed light on the origin of “matter,” no serious attempt is made to explain empirically the origin of these critical, physical, fundamental “laws.”
+Scientists grapple with understanding many of these laws (see the comment from Albert Einstein above), and even more so with explaining their origin — i.e. although there are theories that attempt to shed light on the origin of “matter,” no serious attempt is made to explain empirically the origin of these critical, physical, fundamental “laws.”

 Regarding the "laws of nature," the famous physicist Erwin Schrödinger, wrote: